 Cocos nucifera, a natural oil extracted from the dried inner flesh of the coconut, rich in essential fatty acids, is silky smooth and easily absorbed.
 Coconut oil is one of the few sources of short-chain fatty acids such as lauric, capric, myristic and palmitic acids.
-This widely used skin conditioning agent creates a natural barrier against moisture loss, offering antibacterial properties that can help heal and repair the skin.
+This widely used skin conditioning agent creates a natural barrier against moisture loss, offering antibacterial properties that can assist the skin in repairing itself.
 As a skin conditioning agent, it can improve the appearance of dry or damaged skin by reducing flakiness, restoring suppleness, and slowing moisture loss.
-Coconut oil helps reduce the appearance of fine lines and wrinkles, keeping deeper connective tissues supple and strong.
+Coconut oil helps reduce the appearance of fine lines and wrinkles, helping deeper connective tissues remain supple and strong.
 Coconut oil imparts both short term and long term benefits, not only keeping skin soft and youthful, but aiding in exfoliation.

 Glycerin is a food-grade sugar alcohol derived from vegetable oil.
 Vegetable glycerin helps cleanse and moisturize skin, offering softening and lubricating properties.
 It serves as a humectant, skin protectant and viscosity-decreasing agent in our cream.
 Glycerin does all this by helping maintain the water balance in the skin’s intercellular matrix.